 The Difference between Wood Putty and Wood Filler

-On prefinished flooring where you want to fill holes, cracks and splits but not refinish the floor wood putty is a better choice than wood filler.
+Filling gaps in prefinished wood floors you want to fill holes, cracks and splits but not refinish the floor, wood putty is a better choice than wood filler.
 Wood filler is a wetter, more fluid product than wood putty.
 Wood Putty has more of the consistency of damp clay and while it will harden some it does not fully dry.
 The putty should not come out with normal foot traffic and since it does not fully dry wood putty holds well with the normal expansion and contraction of your flooring.
 For a new site finished floor, wood filler is used as it is sandable and like wood it will take a stain and for this reason it is used to fill gaps and cracks prior to applying the finish to a floor.
 With repairs to site finished flooring that has already been finished use wood putty in the same way you would for filling gaps in prefinished wood floors.